mitrokun/streaming_tts_proxy/README.md

 ## Alternative Wyoming TTS Client with streaming synthesis method
  The voice component of HA is under active development, so the information in the description may be out of date.
-- This is a rough draft.
-Configure via GUI, specify the host and port of the Wyoming server.
+- Configure via GUI, specify the host and port of the Wyoming server.
 Go to the entry configuration and select a voice to complete the setup.

 <img width="760" height="396" alt="image" src="https://github.com/user-attachments/assets/2961ccf2-fc40-483a-a4eb-64bc4ce0bed9" />

 - By the way, streaming response does not create a cache (long-term as a file, but temporary is still present, e.g. to be able to debug).
 To further reduce disk activity, I made a fix for Piper that disables the intermediate stage of creating a wav file; instead, it immediately returns a stream of raw data.
 Thus, all actions within a voice request are processed in memory.
-Do not use this fix for the Wyoming system integration, as it performs poorly with the stream and adds extra latency.

 #### A few [diagrams](https://github.com/mitrokun/streaming_tts_proxy/blob/main/DIAGRAM.md)